This job is sometimes referred to as:

 Bakers prepare, bake and decorate bread, rolls, pastries, cakes and other yeast goods.

 Contact usCall us on 0800 222 733

-To become a baker you usually need to complete an apprenticeship and gain a National Certificate in Baking, Plant Baking or Craft Baking.
+To become a qualified baker you need to complete an apprenticeship and gain a National Certificate in Baking (Level 4) through Competenz.

 Most employers prefer apprentices to have completed four years of secondary school.
 Useful subjects include English and maths.

 Bakers need to be:

 - careful and accurate, with an eye for detail

 - practical and efficient with good organisational skills

 - able to work as part of a team